Frequently asked questions about data protection

 We’re running a joint guiding and scouting event.
 How can we store this data?

 You can't share Girlguiding data or give others access without additional consent.
 If you need to collect or share data for a specific joint event, you'll need to ask parents/guardians for additional consent.
-Make sure you securely destroy all data after the event is over in line with the managing information policy.
+Make sure you securely destroy all data after the event is over in line with the managing information policy and unit retention schedule.

 Can I use Online Guide Manager?
 What if I get consent from parents to use it?